xkosorin/beyond-budget/src/db/README.md

 EXECUTE FUNCTION update_occurrences_this_month();
 ```

-### Function to update occurrenced this month in planned transaction table on transaction delete
+### Function to update occurrences this month in planned transaction table on transaction delete
 ```
 CREATE FUNCTION decrease_occurrences_this_month()
   RETURNS TRIGGER AS $$